 Understanding the Buffer.
 The Buffer that the Fund seeks to provide is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
 If an investor is considering purchasing Shares during the Outcome Period, and the S&P 500 Index has decreased in value by an amount equal to or greater than 10%, an investor purchasing Shares at that time will be able to participate in any gains thereafter (subject to the terms of the Fund's options contracts that are designed to achieve the Trigger Rate), but will not benefit from the Buffer that the Fund seeks to offer for the remainder of the Outcome Period if the losses continue to be equal to or greater than 10% during that period.
-While the Fund seeks to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 10% (prior to taking into account any fees or expenses or the performance of the Collateral Portfolio or the Put Spread Strategy) for investors who hold Shares for the entire Outcome Period, there is no guarantee it will successfully do so.
-In addition, the Buffer is not operative against losses in the Collateral Portfolio or the Put Spread Strategy.
+While the Fund seeks to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 10% (prior to taking into account any fees or expenses or the performance of the Collateral Portfolio or the Put Spread Strategy.
+If the Collateral Portfolio and/or the Put Spread Strategy.
+If the Collateral Portfolio and/or the Put Spread Strategy.
 If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
 In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
 Investors who purchase Shares at the beginning of the Outcome Period may lose their entire investment.
 Investors who purchase Shares after the Outcome Period has begun may also lose their entire investment.
 An investment in the Fund is only appropriate for investors willing to bear those losses.